mhyllander/gpg-bridge-wsl2-ruby/README.md

 interpreter (CUI) 2.7.1p83 [x64-mingw32]".
 You will need to disable this rule, and instead add a rule that allows incoming traffic to certain ports.

-Specifically, you need to add a incoming rule for the Public profile that allows connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913 (you can select other ports if you want).
+Specifically, you need to add an incoming rule for the Public profile that allows connections from 172.16.0.0/12 and 192.168.0.0/16 to TCP ports 6910-6913 (you can select other ports if you want).